-With the weather changing here in North America we are seeing some seasonal slow down in our dogs, so this week let's talk about arthritis.
+With the weather changing here in North America we are seeing some seasonal slow down in our dog’s, making this a good time to talk about arthritis.
 Arthritis is one of the most common conditions seen in dogs today, and it has a profound impact on both the quality and the length of life our canine companions enjoy.
-While people often associate arthritis with aging, in dogs it is not just a disease of the senior years.
+While arthritis is often associate arthritis with aging, in dogs it is not limited to the senior years.
 Many dogs begin developing arthritis in young adulthood, with genetics and body conformation (the way a dog’s body is structured and moves) playing important roles in its early onset.

-In this article, we’ll explore how arthritis develops in dogs, what the disease cycle looks like, and most importantly, what you can do to help your dog live a longer, more comfortable, and more active life.
+In this article, we’ll explore how arthritis develops in dogs, what the disease cycle looks like, and how owners can support comfort, mobility, and quality of life over time with the help of your veterinarian.

 How Does Arthritis Develop?